heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 zimg = l2_normalize(img_emb)
 ztxt = l2_normalize(txt_emb)
 logits = dot(zimg, ztxt.T) * t + b
-labels = 2 * eye(n) - ones(n) # -1 with diagonal 1
+labels = 2 * eye(n) - ones(n) # Create a matrix with 1s on the diagonal and -1 elsewhere
 l = -sum(log_sigmoid(labels * logits)) / n
 ```

 ### Practical Considerations

 Contrastive learning in the form of the softmax loss typically uses data parallelism, computing the loss when data is split across $$D$$ devices is expensive because we need to gather all embeddings with expensive all-gather operations.
-And the materialization of a $$\mid B \mid \times \mid B \mid$$ matrix of pairwise similarities.
+And the materialization of a $$N \times N$$ matrix of pairwise similarities.

 For the sigmoid loss a more efficient implementation exists that avoids these issues.
-If we assume that each device holds $$b = \frac{\mid B \mid}{D}$$ examples, then for each example we have one positive and $$b-1$$ negatives on the device.
+If we assume that each device holds $$b = \frac{N}{D}$$ examples, then for each example we have one positive and $$b-1$$ negatives on the device.
 Then the text representations are permitted among the devices to calculate $$b$$ negative examples with each step.
 The loss is calculated on a per device basis for each local batch $$b$$ and summed up across devices.
 The process if visualized in the following image for three devices and four examples per device:

 ![Figure 1 from paper showing how the text embeddings get propagated to calculate the complete loss.](/assets/images/computer_vision_and_language/06_siglip_advantage_on_tpu.png)

-The peak memory cost is reduced from $$ \mid B \mid^2$$ to $$ b^2$$, and $$b$$ can be kept constant while scaling up accelerators.
+The peak memory cost is reduced from $$ N^2$$ to $$ b^2$$, and $$b$$ can be kept constant while scaling up accelerators.
 This allows much larger batch sizes than the original cross-entropy loss.

 There is a lot more engineering details and considerations in the paper that I don't want to go into too many details here:

 * SigLIP works better for smaller batch sizes, but at larger batch sizes like 32k softmax loss catches up.
 Larger batch sizes make more sense if training for longer, on ImageNet 0-shot transfer.
 * Increased batch size leads to increased training instability due to spikes in gradient norm, decreasing $$\beta_2$$ momentum helps.
 * Loss paradigm: softmax "pick the right class" vs. sigmoid "rate this pair".
 * Sigmoid loss allows to remove negatives from the training process, the only way to not decrease performance significantly is to keep the "hard examples".
 Which intuitively makes the most sense, since learning is done on these.
+Here by hard examples we mean examples where the model makes large mistakes.